niclas-timm/fastapi-template/Readme.md

 - Logger configuration
 - CORS
 - A Typer based cli
+- Ready to use scripts for creating and importing database backups.
 - Dockerized
 - Production ready: Gitlab CI/CD different docker-compose settings for dev & prod out of the box.